 Indigo House History Dinners 2026

 Here at Indigo House, my guests learn while savoring, as I believe one of the most exciting and fulfilling ways to learn about our world is through food.
 At my table, the discussion ranges widely, shared with returning guests and new ones.
 On my rural farmstead, my shelves of cookery and history books, my gardens, the barn, the pantry, and my kitchen serve as my research base for understanding and sharing how food and the people who grow, prepare, preserve, and serve it play such a vital role in our culture.
-This series of history dinners is held out in the countryside, where, if you take a stroll through my garden, you will hear the rush of the river.
+This series of history dinners is held in the countryside, where, if you take a stroll through my garden, you will hear the rush of the river.
 You eat great food in good company!
+Remember to BYOB!

 The Global Dining Table: A Dish of Curry

-Saturday, Mar 21, 6 pm
+Saturday, October 17, 6 pm

 Black cooks were the creative mainstay of workers in Mary Randolph’s 1800s Richmond kitchen.
 They daily created meals telling the story of provisions bought on voyages to Africa, the Spice Islands of SE Asia, the Mediterranean, the Caribbean, and even China.
 From those exotic imported ingredients, the skilled cooks made and stored complex spice mixes and sauces for use year-round.